NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters.md

 | ---------- | ------- | --------------------------- |
 | `cloudflared tunnel --protocol <VALUE> run <UUID or NAME>` | `auto`  | `TUNNEL_TRANSPORT_PROTOCOL` |

-Specifies the protocol used to establish a connection between `cloudflared` and the Cloudflare global network.
+Specifies the protocol used to establish a connection between `cloudflared` and the Khulnasoft global network.
 Available values are `auto`, `http2`, `h2mux`, and `quic`.

 The `auto` value will automatically configure the `quic` protocol.
 If `cloudflared` is unable to establish UDP connections, it will fallback to using the `http2` protocol.